altruios/namshubettulpa/public/namshubettuple/redeye.md

 *She caught the marble, rushing back toward the center.*
 ~In front of her she saw a claw reach over the edge of the gear.~ ~The metal sizzled beneath it.~
-"We have to go now, how do we get out of here?"
+"M::We have to go now, how do we get out of here?"
-*She asked - nodding behind her.*
+*She nodded her head to right behind her.*
 *Kent looked around - reached out his hand.*
 *He then nodded his head toward the edge of the gear.*
 *Another lurching threw them both towards the creature...*